Elliot Stabler: Law & Order: Special Victims Unit

 Stabler was born on October 20, 1966, and raised in Bayside, Queens.
-His father, Joseph Stabler, was a policeman who lost his pension and eventually died of cancer.
+His father, Joseph Stabler Sr., was a policeman who lost his job and pension after refusing to testify against a corrupt fellow officer, and who eventually died of cancer.
 Stabler had a difficult relationship with his father, who was physically and emotionally abusive.
-His mother, Bernadette (née McGinley) (Ellen Burstyn), has bipolar disorder and once nearly killed her son during a manic episode.
+His mother, Bernadette (Ellen Burstyn), has bipolar disorder and once nearly killed her son during a manic episode.
 As a result, Stabler has "erased his childhood"; he rarely talks about his father and maintains little contact with his mother.
+He has two brothers, Randall (Dean Norris) and Joseph Jr. (Michael Trotter), and two sisters, Dee and Sharon.

 He attended Bayside High School, where he played on the football team.

 Stabler was a Marine and served in Operation Desert Storm.
 During his time in the military, he was a hand-to-hand combat specialist.
-He also has three tattoos, notably the Eagle, Globe, and Anchor tattoo on his forearm (the official emblem of the Marine Corps), and the crucifixion of Christ on his left bicep.
+He has three tattoos, notably the Eagle, Globe, and Anchor tattoo on his forearm (the official emblem of the Marine Corps), and the crucifixion of Christ on his left bicep.
 One of his best friends died in the September 11 attacks.
 He has a B.A. from Queens College, which he obtained by going to night classes.

 Stabler harbors a great deal of anger that is sometimes fueled by his job.
 He is often openly aggressive and intimidating toward suspects, which can either complicate the case further or lead to speedy confessions.
 When his wife Kathy (Isabel Gillies) leaves him in Season 6, Stabler's anger rises closer to the surface and, in a few episodes, threatens to boil over.
-One such instance occurs in a case involving serial killer Gordon Rickett (Matthew Modine), whom Stabler had investigated for raping and murdering a young girl 14 years earlier and thrown through a plate glass window.
+One such instance occurs in a case involving serial killer Gordon Rickett (Matthew Modine), whom Stabler had investigated for raping and murdering a young girl 14 years earlier and had thrown through a plate glass window.
 During interrogation, Rickett tells Stabler that they harbor the same kind of rage, and that if it were not for his family and his job, Stabler would be just like him.
 When Benson and Stabler catch Rickett about to murder another young girl, Stabler appears ready to kill him in cold blood; it is only Benson's intervention that prevents him from doing so.